 Students are supplied with the appropriate drawing pencils and paper to complete the sketches and drawings needed for completion of the subject.
 These sketches and drawings require students to devote time and effort to mastering the basic drawing skills.

-There are 4 examinations in Art: Drawing Landscapes.
+There are 4 exams in Art: Drawing Landscapes.